Frederick Milbank

 Sir Frederick Acclom Milbank, 1st Baronet (21 April 1820 – 28 April 1898), was a British Liberal Member of Parliament.

+Early life

+Milbank was born on 21 April 1820 in London.
+He was the son of Lady Augusta Vane and Mark Milbank, MP for Camelford and High Sheriff of Yorkshire.
+Among his siblings were Mark William Vane Milbank (who married a daughter of Sir Thomas Farquhar, 2nd Baronet), and Henry John Milbank (who married a daughter of the 8th Baron Grey of Groby, and Lady Susan Osborne, a daughter of the 8th Duke of Leeds).

+His paternal grandparents were Dorothy (née Wise) Milbank and William Milbank, who bought Thorp Perrow Hall, Snape Castle, and Snape village in 1798.
+His maternal grandparents were William Vane, 1st Duke of Cleveland and Lady Catherine Powlett (a daughter of the 6th Duke of Bolton).

 Career

+In 1842, Milbank inherited estates at Hart and Hartlepool in county Durham from his maternal grandfather, the 1st Duke of Cleveland.
+He served as a Lieutenant in the 79th Highlanders.

-Milbank was elected to the House of Commons for the North Riding of Yorkshire in 1865, a seat he held until 1885, and then represented Richmond until 1886.
+As a Liberal, Milbank was elected to the House of Commons for the North Riding of Yorkshire in 1865, a seat he held until 1885, and then represented Richmond until 1886.
 On 16 May 1882 he was created a Baronet, of Well in the County of York, and of Hart in the County of Durham.

-Milbank died in April 1898, aged 78.

-Family
+Personal life

-He married in 1844 Alexina Harriet Don, daughter of Sir Alexander Don, 6th Baronet.
+In 1844 Milbank married Alexina "Aline" Harriet Don (c.
+1826–1919), daughter of Sir Alexander Don, 6th Baronet and the author Grace Jane Stein (a daughter of Edinburgh banker and distiller John Stein).
 They were parents of: